stevenleeg/boo/readme.md

 ### Delete

-    boo rm test
+    boo -r test

 Removes the key `test`

 ### Move

-    boo mv test hello
+    boo -m test hello

 Renames the key `test` to `hello`

 ### All

-    boo all
+    boo -a

 Lists all of the keys stored in your `~/.boom` file.

 Known Bugs/Todo
 ================
  * It's currently OS X and Windows only (on OSX, it relies on AppKit to access to clipboard).
 Linux support will be coming soon.
  * I want to add some kind of grouping support.
-Right now the only way to do it is to name the keys you want to group something-keyname and use grep to filter them (use `boo all`).
+Right now the only way to do it is to name the keys you want to group something-keyname and use grep to filter them (use `boo -a`).
  * Implement some kind of remote repository; allowing boo keys to be synchronized between multiple machines.
 Possibly even some sharing between users?

 And of course if you have any ideas, feel free to open a new issue or if you're dedicated: submit a pull request!